 Calendar Year 2019

 |Yes||$12.35||$31.44||General student employment performing a variety of support tasks (Tacoma campus).|

 |Yes||$17.00||$18.24||Only available to employ UW nursing students who perform selected nursing duties under supervision.|

 |Yes||$19.06||$28.08||Only available to employ UW Pharmacy students who perform selected pharmacist tech duties under supervision.|

 Pay determination guidelines

-Student employees must be compensated within the assigned salary range for the job profile and in accordance with the pay determination guidelines below.
+Student employees must be paid at least the Washington State minimum wage and must be compensated within the assigned salary range for the job profile and in accordance with the pay determination guidelines below.

 - The range and complexity of the job’s duties;

 - The knowledge and skill requirements necessary to perform the job;